arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

 result = cumsum(input)
 </pre>

 Eh...
 Trivial, right?
-And this code is one-threaded (at this moment).
+This code is one-threaded (at this moment).

-Why actually it is good idea to use third-party functions is that their implementation may be changed according to environment and situation.
+Why actually it is good idea to use third-party functions is that their implementation may be changed according to the environment and situation.
 This is what already happened to many `MATLAB` operations.

 People that were writing code in `MATLAB` 15 years ago had no idea, what is GPU.
-However, today many of their programs are enjoying GPU acceleration.
+However, today many of their programs are enjoying <a href='https://www.mathworks.com/discovery/matlab-gpu.html'>GPU</a> acceleration.
 I.e. the [GEMM]({% post_url 2015-07-01-do-you-know-that-convolution-operation %}) operation is almost surely to be run on GPU today.

 Contrary to this, fortran doesn't provide any convenient way to perform computation of cumsum.